sagesolar/Corpus-of-Taylor-Swift/README.md

 - B2
 - C1

-From research, it is not fully clear how to categorise words not included in this list.
-However, they can be interpreted as less important than those words within the list, or more difficult to learn or both.
+The Oxford 5000 CEFR list does not include C2 categorised words, however they can be interpreted as less important than those words within the list, or more difficult to learn or both.

 ### NextWord[1-2-3]